espocrm/documentation/development/app-params.md

 Clear cache.

-In frontend in *view* you can access your parameter with:
+In frontend in *view* you can access your parameter this way:

 ```js
     this.getHelper().getAppParam('myParam');